Phileosopher/commonplace/culture-cults_.md

-A cult is a broad term representing a wide variety of concepts:
+A cult is a relatively recent broad term representing a wide variety of concepts:

 1. A [religion](religion.md) someone regards as unorthodox or spurious.
 2. Great [devotion](addiction.md) to a [person](humanity.md), [idea](values.md), [object](reality.md), [movement](trends.md), or [work](creations.md).